adrianricken/adrianricken/README.md

-# Nice to meet you on my Github!
+# Nice to meet you on my Github 💥

 ### About Me
 - living in Berlin for almost 8 years now, but born and raised in the south of Germany near Freiburg
-- bachelor's degree in Architecture ---
+- bachelor's degree in Architecture at TU Berlin
-- started to get involved in web dev with first experiences in HTML, CSS and JavaScript ---
+- started to get involved in web dev with first experiences in HTML, CSS and JavaScript
 - currently learning at Spiced Academy

 <!--
 **adrianricken/adrianricken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.